-Overall, both devices have similar color gamut in the solid areas (see Figure 11), except the printed proof consists of higher color value for the cyan.
+Overall, both devices have similar color gamut in the solid areas (see Figure 11), except the printed proof con-

 The 2D color gamut comparison (see Figure 11) reveals that the color of the image displayed on the monitor closely matches the printed proof.
 The goal was to match the displayed image color to the printed image.
 The comparison is an indication that, in a CMW, color matching of a target image can be achieved from device to device regardless of device color characterization and original colors.
 Subjective judgment was not used for the color comparison.